panda-re/panda/panda/docs/manual.md

 instruction (move to coprocessor from register). p7 is reserved by ARM and not implemented in QEMU, so it can be handled without causing conflicts.
+For AARCH64, PANDA uses a system register that is not implemented in QEMU.
+Specifically, it uses the instruction `msr S0_0_c5_c0_0, xzr`.
 PANDA also opted out from using an undefined opcode to implement the hypercall functionality.
 This is the approach taken by S2E, but it has the drawback that during development you need to output raw bytes